St Cuthbert's Church, Edinburgh: Pipe organ

-Bells and plate
+Bells, clock and plate

 The church tower houses a ring of ten bells by Taylor of Loughborough.
 The first eight were made in 1902 with another two added in 1970.
-In addition, chimes strike Westminster quarters and a redundant bell of 1791 is displayed in the vestibule.
+The clock by James Ritchie was installed in 1902 with chimes that strike Westminster quarters.
+An Ellacombe chiming apparatus was also added in 1902 for one person to chime all eight bells.
+A redundant bell of 1791 is displayed in the vestibule.

 The bells were initially rung by young men of the congregation under the direction of W.C.S.
 Heathcote, who served until his death in 1950.
 During the First World War, women took the male ringers' places.
 On 28 June 1919, the bells accompanied a 101 gun salute from Edinburgh Castle to mark the signing of the Treaty of Versailles.
 The sound of the bells was broadcast on 15 November 1942 as they rang out to mark victory in the Second Battle of El Alamein: this was the first time the bells had sounded since the outbreak of war in 1939.

 The church possesses eight modern silver patens and 25 chalices of various ages, the oldest of which are dated 1619.
 There are four silver flagons of 1702 and two of 1881.
 Two silver basins for baptisms were purchased in 1701.
 Two alms dishes are dated 1618 and are supplemented by four smaller patens of later date; a further two alms dishes date to the First World War.